 Rudius Wines There are the types of vintners you can’t help but admire who have come to the wine industry solely on their own accord.
 They do not come from wine making families where you have the support structure should you want to get into the wine industry.
 In this case it is Jeff Ames, the founder of Rudius.
 Jeff is originally from Alabama and was on the fast track to become a lawyer – coming from a family of lawyers.
-Eventually after deciding law was not for him, he started working in a wine shop which was his first real exposure to wine at the time.
+Eventually after deciding law was not for him, he started working in a small wine shop in Memphis – which was his first real exposure to wine.

 As we have seen time and time again on this project, regardless of your background, when the wine industry gets in your blood it may become a life long passion.
-Jeff sent a number of resumes to wineries on the west coast and secured his first job at an Oregon winery.
-He later moved to the Napa Valley and gained invaluable experience working at Napa wineries including Freemark Abbey, Flora Springs, Duckhorn and Outpost (where he worked with Grenache – more about this in a bit).
+Jeff sent a number of resumes to wineries on the west coast and secured his first job working with prominent winemaker Lynn Penner-Ash at Rex Hill in Oregon’s Willamette Valley.
+He later moved to the Napa Valley and gained invaluable experience working at Napa wineries including Freemark Abbey, Flora Springs, Duckhorn and Outpost joining his friend, winemaker Thomas Brown who was leaving Turley Wine Cellars.
+It was at Outpost where he worked with Grenache – more about this in a bit.

 After working for a number of vintners, Jeff decided to create his own wine commercially and today he also is consulting winemaker for several clients.
 Such was his passion to get into the wine making business he sold his home to fund the initial project.
 Jeff is a perfectionist when it comes to quality.
 His wine making approach is minimalist, taking more of a hands off approach by doing whole cluster fermentation, foot treading, and using natural yeast with no fining or filtration.
 In addition, his wines are racked as minimally as possibly, leaving the fruit to remain in contact with the lees and not exposing it to unneeded oxygen.